Surprisingly yes. However, before making any big promises, let's first define what a superfood is.

 And, psyllium is an ingredient that can be used to make low carb breads, producing bread that's full of fiber and friendly on blood sugar, too!

-Chia seeds are high in dietary fiber – just one tablespoon providing 3.8 grams of dietary fiber!
+Chia seeds are their own little superfood powerhouse.
+They are high in dietary fiber – just one tablespoon providing 3.8 grams of dietary fiber!

 These tiny seeds also contain a range of micronutrients including: